GCSBOSS/nodecaf/README.md

 });
 ```

 To support the callback error pattern, use the `res.error()` function arg.
-This
-function will stop the middleware chain from being executed any further.

 ```js
 const fs = require('fs');